 Community - The size of community is important because you'll find people who might have the expertise to solve your problem, or they have solved your problem before.
 The bigger the community, the faster you'll get responses.

 ✅ The Boron line is what I was looking for.
-It looks like they are using Quectel modules under the hood.
+They are using Quectel modules under the hood.
 The fact that they have M.2 modules is great too as it means that it may be easier to design for production.

-❌ No response on forums - support is the most important factor when it comes to playing with esoteric ICs.
+😐 No response on forums - support is the most important factor when it comes to designing with new devices.
 You don't want to work on something for weeks and then get stuck and be unable to progress because there is no support for a product.
 [Edit: 18 Feb 2022] This seems to have improved with most questions on the forums being replied to by a staff member.

-😐 HL is their legacy series.
+😐 HL is their legacy series of cellular modules.
 WP is their new series.
 Took me awhile to find that out.
 I prefer to have a company point me to their latest product instead of trying to infer it from when the documentation was last updated.

 ❌ Legato application platform - looks complicated to write an app.

 ❌ MangOH yellow dev kit - great!
-Looks like they have a dev kit... but the video and channel is voiced by a robot and it only has a few hundred views.
+But the video and channel uses a robot voiceover and it only has a few hundred views.
 I feel that the credibility takes a hit when a robot voice is used, simply because most poor quality videos use the same voiceovers.

-✅ Seems to be the most popular on the block with multiple companies using versions of it on their devices: Digi Xbee, Sparkfun Micromod Asset Tracker
+✅ Seems to be the most popular cellular device on the block with multiple companies using versions of it on their devices: Digi Xbee, Sparkfun Micromod Asset Tracker

 ✅ The Sara-R4 series seems to be the most popular module in general for hobby-level use.

-❌ Sara-R5 is the next gen IC, but there appears to be some issues sourcing the moudules and EVK.
+❌ Sara-R5 is the next gen IC, but there appears to be some issues sourcing the modules and the evaluation kit EVK.

-❌ Expensive dev kit - $500 USD compared to around $200 USD for the Nordic dev kit
+❌ Expensive evaluation kit - $500 USD compared to around $200 USD for the Nordic nRF9160 development kit.

 ✅ Common footprint - Xbee style